 Aromatic plants, essences and oils have been used for ages in ceremony, religious observances, beauty care, food preparation and preservation, as incense, and for perfumes.

 It’s common for Egyptians, at least 5,000 years ago, to be given credit as the first culture to use aromatic extracts for beauty care, culinary uses, spiritual and physical wellbeing.

 But it is believed that essential oil-like extracts were also being used in China and India at nearly the same time.
 Depending on who is citing historical evidence, you can also find references to Ayurvedic uses of essential oils in India much earlier.

-So, yes, as mentioned earlier, there is a real renaissance and resurgence of essential oils in the awareness of people, one of the reasons may be that people are fed up and exhausted from side effects and environmental toxic overload.
+So, yes, as mentioned previously, there is a real renaissance and resurgence of essential oils in the awareness of people, one of the reasons may be that people are fed up and exhausted from side effects and environmental toxic overload.

 There are a few different ways to ingest essential oils.
 Depending on the reasons for using the essential oil, you can choose the method that is best for you.

 Perhaps the simplest and most common method of ingesting essential oils is by adding a few drops to a beverage.
 Be sure to use a metal or glass container, as some oils will dissolve plastic and Styrofoam.
 Here are some suggestions:

 As a food flavouring, a little essential oil can go a very long way.
 Often, one or two drops are all that you need to flavour an entire dish.
 You may also dip the end of a toothpick in an essential oil and stir into the food immediately before serving to ensure that the flavour does not overwhelm the food.

 Many people prefer to use essential oils in recipes over herbs because they are very convenient and a small amount adds a lot of flavour.
 Citrusy and spicy essential oils pair well with both sweet and savoury foods, whereas herbaceous essential oils are typically reserved for savoury dishes.